Prosecutors describe racist slur as Ahmaud Arbery lay dying

 Special prosecutor Jesse Evans said Arbery “was chased, hunted down and ultimately executed.”

+Dial testified that investigators found a Confederate symbol in Travis’ McMichael’s truck and several more racial slurs in messages on his phone.
+The U.S. Department of Justice said on May 11 that it is “assessing all the evidence to determine whether federal hate crime charges are appropriate.”
+Georgia is one of the few states that don’t have a hate crime law.

-The McMichaels and Bryan were charged with murder months after the Arbery was killed, after a series of recusals by local prosecutors and the emergency of Bryan’s video of the final encounter led to a state takeover of the case.
+Travis McMichael, 34, his father Greg McMichael, 64, and Bryan, 50, were charged with murder more than two months after the Arbery was killed, after a series of recusals by local prosecutors and the emergence of Bryan’s video of the final encounter led to a state takeover of the case.

 Lawyers for the defendants and the state acknowledged in court the extraordinary context for the hearing, following a week of angry protests in the U.S. over law enforcement biases against black victims.
 Most wore masks when they approached the bench or when they weren’t speaking, conscious of the need to prevent spreading the coronavirus while most courts are closed due to the pandemic.